 So perhaps, the crucial question that marketers wanting to deploy data analytics in 2017 will face is – which is the right marketing analytics solution for me?

 Our experts are on standby to answer questions about marketing analytics.
-Quick, fill up this short form.
+Quickly, fill up this short form.

 The chances of being stuck with a wrong buy are high if expectations, requirements, and needs are not listed prior to purchase.
 Each business has its own unique needs, thus necessitating the purchase of a digital analytics solution that specifically addresses those needs.
 What works for John may not work for Jerry.